-The "Rate" data are representative of the film deposition rate at maximum power density (i.e. about 250 w/in2, with direct cooling) and a 4" source to substrate distance.
+The “Rate” data are representative of the thin film deposition rate calculated at maximum power density (i.e. about 250 w/in2, with direct cooling) and a 4″ source to substrate distance.
 The rates will decrease linearly with lower power levels.
 With all other factors unchanged, the film deposition rate will:

 Yield @ 600 ev

 * The above sputtering yield rates are provided as a comparison.
-Specific thin film deposition rates will vary based upon PVD coating system design and process parameters.
+Specific thin film deposition rate calculations will vary based upon PVD coating system design and process parameters.

 Semicore Equipment Inc is the worldwide thin film technology leader providing sputtering equipment and custom vacuum engineering solutions.
 Please allow our helpful support staff to answer any questions you have regarding Sputtering Yield Rates and how to implement the best techniques and Sputtering Targets for your specific needs by contacting us at email@example.com or by calling 925-373-8201